Sixteen years ago, fresh off the plane from the UK, I first set foot in Taranaki, New Zealand.

 Where’s the best place in New Zealand to visit?

-The ever-present Mt Taranaki flanked by New Zealand hills.
+The ever-present Mt Taranaki is flanked by New Zealand hills.
 Is it any wonder the locals call this region Taradise?

 New Plymouth, Taranaki.